Estelle Parsons: Career

 Parsons moved to New York City, and worked as a writer, producer and commentator for The Today Show.
 She made her Broadway debut in 1956 in the ensemble of the Ethel Merman musical Happy Hunting.
 Her Off-Broadway debut was in 1961, and she received a Theatre World Award in 1963 for her performance in Whisper into My Good Ear/Mrs. Dally Has a Lover (1962).

 In 1964, Parsons won an Obie Award for Best Actress for her performance in two Off-Broadway plays, Next Time I'll Sing to You and In the Summer House.
 In 1967, she starred with Stacy Keach in the premiere of Joseph Heller's play We Bombed in New Haven at the Yale Repertory Theatre.

 Parsons has received Tony Award nominations for her work in The Seven Descents of Myrtle (1968), And Miss Reardon Drinks a Little (1971), Miss Margarida's Way (1978), Morning's at Seven (2002), and The Velocity of Autumn (2014).
 She played Leokadia Begbick in the American premiere of the Weill–Brecht opera, Rise and Fall of the City of Mahagonny (1970), and performed as Mrs. Peachum to Lotte Lenya's Jenny in Threepenny Opera on tour and in New York City.
 In 1978 she played Lady Macbeth in the Kauai Community Players production.
 She also played Ruth in Gilbert & Sullivan's The Pirates of Penzance on Broadway in 1981.
 From June 17, 2008, through May 17, 2009, she played the role of Violet Weston in August: Osage County.
 She continued playing the role during the show's national tour beginning July 24, 2009, in Denver.

-In 1979, Parsons directed a production of Antony and Cleopatra at Interart Theatre in New York in which she incorporated some Spanish into the show, prompting Joseph Papp to invite her to direct at the New York Shakespeare Festival (now The Public Theatre), and becoming the first woman to do so.
+In 1979, Parsons directed a production of Antony and Cleopatra at Interart Theatre in New York in which she incorporated some Spanish into the show, prompting Joseph Papp to invite her to direct at the New York Shakespeare Festival (now The Public Theater), and becoming the first woman to do so.
 As a director, Parsons has a number of Broadway credits, including a production of Romeo and Juliet, Macbeth and As You Like It in 1986.
 Off-Broadway, she directed Dario Fo's Orgasmo Adulto Escapes from the Zoo (1983).
 She served as the Artistic Director of the Actors Studio for five years, from 1998 to 2003.